-Ferrari’s (NYSE:RACE) Periodic Report on the Buyback Program
+FERRARI’s (NYSE:RACE) PERIODIC REPORT ON THE BUYBACK PROGRAM

 Our overall technical outlook is still Bullish, a Key indicators are Bullish long-term.
 Ferrari reported strong earnings for Q-3 on 3 November and did the same for Q-4 and F-Y 2020 as reported on 2 February.

-Key technical indicators have turned Bullish mid-to long term.
-The candlestick pattern indicates the confirmation of the break out at 196.01 on 3 November and confirmed.
+Key technical indicators have turned Very Bullish across the board.
+The candlestick pattern indicated the confirmation of the break out at 196.01 on 3 November and confirmed.

-The Key support is at 223.45 and the Key resistance is at 225.88.
-The 12 October DOJI augurs the Bullish trend will continue.
-All of our Key technical indicators are flashing Very Bullish in here.
+The Key support is at 225.97 and the resistance is None.
+The 12 October DOJI told us the Bullish trend will continue.
+All of our Key technical indicators are Very Bullish now.

 Friday, Morgan Stanley called out $RACE a “sleeper” EV play as the firm can justify more than 100% of the company’s value with its ICE business.